renebrummel/ForNAV.TrainingModules/Modules/01 Setup/Setup.Trainer.md

 **On Premise**

-The installation of ForNAV cloud starts with the installation of the ForNAV Service Add In on your Business Central Service tiers.
+The installation of ForNAV On Premise starts with the installation of the ForNAV Service Add In on your Business Central Service tiers.
 This will install the dll that ForNAV reports needs to render the layouts.

 DEMO